 It may be possible to spot authors using initials only, but not those who add fictitious initials, such as the K adopted by the author Joanne Rowling.
 Incomplete names will be more difficult to detect, as some forenames are also used as surnames, and cultural and language differences mean that recognising incomplete names outside one’s own culture is hard.
 Pseudonyms will be impossible to detect unless people use the direct ‘Anonymous’ or a flamboyantly humorous name to signal that this is a pseudonym, such as ‘Sally Popkorn‘.
 But who would know that F.D.C.
 Willard, the co-author working with physicist and mathematician Jack H. Hetherington, was his cat?
 Such examples bring the use of pseudonyms into disrepute and may in the end deny publication to legitimate authors.

 A brief look at PubMed suggests that authors calling themselves ‘Patient’ may be using their real surname.
+Meanwhile, catologuing systems used to be unreliable, so author data were sometimes corrupted and in this context, ‘anonymous’ means that the archivists no longer have the information.

 The British Medical Journal has a strategy to promote contributions from consumers, so we might hope that they have some examples.
 The journal is prestigious with an impact factor of 23.
 The new journal Research Involvement and Engagement is specifically aimed at consumer perspectives, so it would be fascinating to discover whether it contains any examples.
 The NIHR Involve evidence library contains an archive of papers about consumer involvement, so it would be good to see if any of these authors use pseudonyms.